Mark P. Robinson, Jr.

 Newport Beach‚ California 92660

-Mark P. Robinson, Jr. is the founder and senior partner of Robinson Calcagnie Robinson Shapiro Davis, Inc. (RCRSD), based in Newport Beach, California, with offices located in Los Angeles and the Inland Empire.
+Mark P. Robinson, Jr. is the founder, senior partner and sole shareholder of Robinson Calcagnie Robinson Shapiro Davis, Inc. (RCRSD), based in Newport Beach, California, with offices located in Los Angeles and the Inland Empire.
 Mr. Robinson earned his Bachelor of Arts degree from Stanford University and graduated cum laude from Loyola School of Law.
 He has established a prominent legal practice devoted to consumer safety and has worked on thousands of products liability cases, including the landmark Ford Pinto case, Grimshaw v.
 Ford Motor Company, where a jury in Orange County, California, awarded $128 million in compensatory and punitive damages.
 The verdict was recognized by the Association of Trial Lawyers of America as one of the ten most significant civil trials of the past millennium.

 Mr. Robinson’s other significant trials include: Anderson v.
 General Motors, where a Los Angeles jury awarded $4.9 billion to burn victims in an automobile crash; Barnett v.
 Merck, a $51 million verdict in New Orleans federal court against the manufacturer of the prescription drug Vioxx; Ketchum vs. Hyundai, where a Los Angeles County jury awarded $15 million to a young boy paralyzed by a defective seat belt during a collision; Oliver vs. Nissan, where a jury returned a $9 million verdict in a product liability action in Los Angeles County; Siu v.
 General Motors, a $9 million judgment in a product liability action in San Diego; and Fair v.
 Ford, a $12 million award in a wrongful death action in Kentucky arising from a post-collision fire involving a school bus.